 - Funding began in 2018 with $10 million dollars to fund 21 PMHCA programs.

-- In 2021, the American Rescue Plan provided additional funding of $12.9 million dollars.
+- In 2021, the American Rescue Plan provided additional funding of $80 million dollars, supporting 29 PMHCA awards through 2025.

-- The Bipartisan Safer Communities Act, enacted in 2022, provides an additional $80 million dollars over 4 years for PMHCA.
-This will allow the program to expand to hospital emergency departments and schools.
+- The Bipartisan Safer Communities Act, enacted in 2022, provided an additional $80 million dollars over 4 years for PMHCA.
+This allows program expansion to hospital emergency departments and schools.
 Forty-nine PMHCA programs received 1-year expansion awards.
-Three national organizations, the American Academy of Pediatrics, the Emergency Medical Services for Children Innovation and Improvement Center, and the School-Based Health Alliance, also received 1-year expansion awards to provide technical assistance to PMHCA expansion award recipients.
+Three national organizations, the American Academy of Pediatrics (AAP), the Emergency Medical Services for Children Innovation and Improvement Center (EIIC), and the School-Based Health Alliance, also received 1-year expansion awards to provide technical assistance to PMHCA expansion award recipients.

 - Performance reporting resources